-Do you have a patient who's concerned about a family history of cancer?
+Do you have a patient who's concerned about their personal or family history of cancer?

-Use this guide to find out who might be a good candidate for a cancer risk assessment and genetic testing at UPMC Hillman Cancer Center.
+Use this guide to find out who might be a good candidate for a cancer risk assessment and genetic testing.

 - Patient has two or more relatives on the same side of the family with the same or related cancers, especially those of the breast, ovary, or colon.

 - Patient who has had, or whose relatives have had:

 - Early-onset (before age of 45) cancer — such as breast, ovarian, or colon cancer.

 - Two different primary cancers — such as primary breast and ovarian cancers or primary colon and uterine cancers.

 - A cancer that has a higher likelihood of being related to a genetic cause, such as ovarian, pancreatic, medullary thyroid cancer, paraganglioma, retinoblastoma or metastatic prostate cancer.

 - A known cancer-predisposing pathogenic variant in the family.

 - Learn the risk of cancer for themselves or their children.